 Risk Oversight Committee.
 The Risk Oversight Committee assists the Board in fulfilling its oversight responsibilities with regard to the Company's risk management program.
-The Risk Oversight Committee held 8 meetings in 2022.
+The Risk Oversight Committee held 9 meetings in 2023.
 Among the responsibilities of the Risk Oversight Committee is to engage management in an ongoing risk-appetite dialogue as conditions and circumstances change and new opportunities arise.
 The Risk Oversight Committee reviews and approves the risk-appetite statement of the Company regularly and approves any material amendments to the risk-appetite statement.
-It will also engage with Glacier Bank's Information Security Officer on the development of its information security and cybersecurity programs as Glacier Bank grows and cyber and information risks change.
-In carrying out its responsibilities and duties, the Risk Oversight Committee will foster an environment that encourages the Senior Vice President/Enterprise Risk Manager and all Company officers and employees to raise any risk issues or concerns freely and without concern for retribution.
+The Risk Oversight Committee is also responsible for oversight and monitoring of the Company's cyber risk management profile and related programs.
+It receives quarterly reports by Glacier Bank's Chief Information Security Officer that address the current landscape of cybersecurity threats, any notable recent incidents, and a summary of emerging cybersecurity trends.
+In carrying out its responsibilities and duties, the Risk Oversight Committee will foster an environment that encourages the Senior Vice President/Enterprise Risk Manager and all Company officers and employees to raise any risk issues or concerns freely and without concern of retribution.